 - Check the following:

 - Account status dashboard.
-Useful to confirm that metric data is being received (errors, number of namespaces/metrics ingested, etc.)
+Useful to confirm that New Relic receives the metric data (errors, number of namespaces/metrics ingested, etc.)

 - Explore your data.
 Use metrics and events to find a specific set of metrics, access all dimensions available for a given metric, and more.